 As we stated in "Name and addressing" on page 42, the maximum number of switches allowed in the fabric is 239.
-The other limitation is that only seven hops are allowed between any source and destination using IBM 2109 switches, and a maximum of three hops using the McDATA and CNT(INRANGE) directors.
+The other limitation is that only seven hops are allowed between any source and destination using IBM 2109 switches.
 However, this is likely to change between vendors and over time.